 3-Let the Primer Dry

 Wait 5-6 hours for the primer to dry.
 This step ensures that the paint is not absorbed too quickly and helps the dark-colored foam cover more easily.
-“Related article: painting over dark color without primer.”
+“Related post: Painting over dark color without primer.”

 4-Apply the First Coat of Paint